Lorazepam Abuse, Addiction, And Treatment Options

 The AFP goes into greater detail, writing that “an estimated 80 percent of benzodiazepine abuse is part of polydrug abuse, most commonly with opioids.”
 Two opioids most frequently used this way are heroin and methadone.
 They continue, detailing “that 3 to 41 percent of alcoholic persons report that they abused benzodiazepines at some time, often to modulate intoxication or withdrawal effects.”

-When a person’s life has gave way to the compulsion of addiction, certain behaviors surface which can point to a problem.
+When a person’s life has given way to the compulsion of addiction, certain behaviors surface which can point to a problem.

 A person could be addicted if they have: